trade-tariff/trade-tariff-dev-hub-backend/README.md

 Once the application is running, open a web browser and navigate to the Swagger UI URL: http://localhost:5001/api-docs

-This has been disabled to only run in development mode as the endpoints as designed to be be internal.
+This has been disabled to only run in development mode as the endpoints are designed to be be internal.